Jane Cakebread: Homelessness

 In the weeks when Cakebread was out of jail, she stayed outdoors all day and night, unless Holmes was able to find shelter for her.
 Toward the end of her life, he struggled to find anyone willing to take her in, regardless of how much he was willing to pay.
 During the great frost of 1895, for nine weeks, Cakebread slept outdoors using a bed made from a bundle of sticks, and she washed in the icy River Lea.
 She was "defiant" about the cold weather, and liked to say, "Ladies always wash in cold water."
 She was completely sober during this time.

 "Miss Cakebread", as she called herself, or "Jane", was regularly baited by boys in the street.
 She had memorised chapters of the Bible, including one from the Book of Job concerning the uncertainty of human life, which she often recited when quarrels broke out.
 Her prized possessions were three brown-paper parcels which she carried at all times, containing ten years' worth of clothing which Holmes had given to her.
 She took very good care of her teeth, using brick dust which she ground up herself as "tooth-powder".

 Alcohol usage

 Despite her reputation as an "inebriate" who was constantly drinking, in reality, Jane Cakebread was classified as a "periodic drinker".
 She drank alcohol only in small quantities.
 She went for long stretches of time without liquor; she craved it only intermittently and sometimes refused it.
 She did, however, have an extreme reaction to small quantities of alcohol, and was given drinks by people who knew her who wanted to "hear her talk and see the fireworks".
-The sale and procurement of liquor for "habitual drunkards" and "drunken people" was made illegal after Cakebread's death, when the Licensing Act of 1902 was enacted by Parliament.
+The sale and procurement of liquor for "habitual drunkards" and "drunken people" was made illegal after Cakebread's death, when the Licensing Act 1902 was enacted by Parliament.